Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-My relationship with Eagle Creek goes back almost as far as my relationship with my wife—who started as my companion on a year-long journey circling the globe back in the early ’90s.
-I actually went to Eagle Creek’s 40th anniversary party a few years ago because they’ve been around since 1975.
+If you ask me about my favorite travel gear brands, one of the top answers hasn’t changed since the last century.
+My relationship with Eagle Creek luggage and travel gear goes back almost as far as my relationship with my wife—who started as my girlfriend on a year-long journey circling the globe back in the early ’90s.
+I actually got invited to Eagle Creek’s 40th anniversary party in 2015 because they’ve been around since 1975.

-On later trips I used one of their backpacks and when I traveled with a family of three on vacation, we’ve used a whole bunch of their suitcases.
-I just had the first one of them crap out on me, after using it often for about a decade.
+On later trips I used one of their backpacks and when I traveled with a family of three on vacation, we used a whole bunch of their suitcases.
+Eventually I had to make use of their lifetime guarantee, after using one suitcase often for about a decade.
 See that shot to the right here?
-That’s me in Portugal six years ago.
-The rubber finally came off one wheel and I’m going to have to send it in for repair.
+That’s me in Portugal using that suitcase.
+The rubber finally came off one wheel and I had to contact them about a repair.
+They sent me two replacement wheels (easily changed with an allen wrench) and I had a spare for when it happened to the other one years later.

 This is the first one out of a dozen items though, which leads me to one of their main benefits: a “No Matter What” guarantee.
 Eagle Creek is so confident in their luggage that if your wheels fall off a few years from now, they’ll fix or replace the bag for you.
 The zippers, wheels, handles, and other parts are top-notch.